What personal information do we hold?

 We have contracts in place with Smart Survey and any other company we contract with to conduct surveys on our behalf.
 This is to make sure that your data is protected in accordance with the law.

 The OPCC takes the security of your personal information very seriously.

 We use a variety of security measures.
 They include encryption and access controls.
 This helps to protect the security, integrity and availability of information.

 The OPCC works hard to maintain physical, electronic and procedural safeguards to protect information in line with the Act.

 Only our own and partner agency staff can access the areas, where we store personal information.
 Areas are only accessible to people holding appropriate identification.

 How long do we keep personal information?

 However, we may publish summaries of responses.
 They can be available indefinitely or as per statutory requirements.
-They do not contain personal information.
+However, summaries will not contain personal information.

 Records with personal information are managed in line with the OPCC’s Retention Schedule.